perbrage/sectoralarm/README.md

 ## BREAKING CHANGES IN v2.0.0

 In version v2.0.0, some minor changes to how to use the library has been changed, which would be considered breaking changes to previous versions.
 In v2.0.0+ status has been split into two methods, info and status.
 Some of the response messages has also changed slightly.
 Should you upgrade to v2.0.0 and beyond, please make sure your solution still works.
+See new changelog at the bottom for additions and changes.
 Thank you.

 ## Supported features